ThunderFly-aerospace/docs/instruments/TF-G250/index.md

 ![Temperature and Humidity Profile](Temperature_and_relative_humidity_profile.png)

-Temperature and relative humidity are plotted against altitude above ground level (AGL).
-A slight difference is visible between the ascent and descent, with increased humidity observed during the descent due to the overflight of vegetated terrain near a water body.
+Temperature and relative humidity plotted against altitude above ground level (AGL).
+A slight difference between ascent and descent is visible, with increased humidity during descent due to overflight of vegetated terrain near a water body.

 ![Wind Hodograph](wind_hodograph.png)

-Hodograph of wind speed and direction, color-coded by altitude AGL.
-Wind structure indicates turbulence within the sampled boundary layer.*
+Hodograph of wind speed and direction, color-coded by altitude AGL, indicating turbulence structure within the boundary layer.

 In this particular mission, the takeoff and landing occurred at different locations.
 During landing, the sensor passed over a grassy area near a water surface, which resulted in a localized increase in measured relative humidity.
 These variations highlight the sensitivity of the TF-G250 system to microclimatic effects within the ABL.

+## Ground Segment and Data Use

+A compact **ground station** accompanies the TF-G250 system, including a QFH antenna, tripod, receiver, and telemetry visualization tools.
+Data can be directly processed using [thundeR](https://bczernecki.github.io/thundeR/) or [SHARPpy](https://github.com/sharppy/SHARPpy), producing BUFR-compatible profiles for integration into meteorological networks.

+Collected profiles are suitable for numerical weather prediction (NWP), aviation and storm forecasting, air-quality studies, and climate research.

+### Transport and Field Deployment

+The autogyro and accessories are packaged in a rugged **Eurobox-type logistics container (60 × 40 × 9 cm)**, with one handle on the long side, suitable for field logistics and automated handling systems.

+  - Outer dimensions: 60 × 40 × 9 cm
+  - Material: High-quality PP
+  - Packaging weight**: ~2.5 kg
+  - Euro-pallet capacity: up to 108 containers per 120 × 80 cm pallet

+All components — the TF-G250 vehicle, spare rotor blades, ground station, antennas, cabling, and spare parts — are organized into custom-fit compartments.
+The standard Eurobox format allows secure stacking, efficient palletization, and simple integration into existing logistics systems.
+Thanks to this design, the entire system can be shipped and handled like conventional laboratory or industrial equipment, reducing handling risk and streamlining deployment workflows.

 ## Operational Flight Procedure